Muhnyx/PSRG_website/content/_index.md

         **Principal Technology Areas**:
         - Millimeter-wave and microwave photonic systems, including fiber-wireless architectures and agile RF photonic links
         - Photonic integrated circuits for microwave photonics, with an emphasis on realizing agile, reconfigurable, and multifunctional systems
-        - Ultrafast and high-power free-space and fiber lasers for advanced optical sources and signal generation
+        - Ultrafast lasers and optical frequency comb development for advanced optical sources and signal generation
-        - Optical characterization, nonlinear laser-matter and plasma interactions, and precision measurement techniques
+        - Optical characterization and precision measurement techniques
         - Numerical modeling, simulation, and data-driven analysis of complex photonic and physical systems

         <br>

         **Emerging Applications**:
+        - Agile mmWave and sub-THz photonic signal processing for next-generation wireless and sensing networks
         - Enabling subsystems for quantum computing and photonic sensing platforms
         - Photonic systems supporting autonomy and artificial intelligence, including high-speed, low-latency signal processing
-        - Agile mmWave and sub-THz photonic signal processing for next-generation wireless and sensing networks

         - High-performance photonic components for secure, scalable, and energy-efficient networks

         <br>

-        Our multidisciplinary team brings together extensive experience from academia, industry, and national laboratories, combining deep technical expertise with innovative system integration.
-With a strong record of scholarly publications and patents, the Photonic Systems Research Group is committed to advancing the state of the art in photonic science and engineering to address real-world challenges and enable transformative technologies.
+        The Photonic Systems Research Group is committed to advancing the state of the art in photonic science and engineering to address real-world challenges and enable transformative technologies.

         {{% cta cta_link="./people/" cta_text="Meet the team →" %}}
       design: